-We use our extensive practical experience to advise governments, industry, international agencies and other organisations on contingency planning and other matters related to preparedness in case of marine pollution.
+We use our extensive practical experience to advise governments, industry, international agencies and other organisations on contingency planning and other matters related to preparedness for marine pollution incidents.

 These activities give us the opportunity to communicate best practice outside the pressurised environment of a spill.
 This also enables us to build and maintain contacts within governments and organisations with whom we might work in the future.